-After 15 years in existence, the Securitisation Law still provides one of the most favourable and stable environments in Europe in which to structure and run securitisation transactions.
-It is estimated that since 2004, more than 1,300 securitisation vehicles have been incorporated in Luxembourg and around 5,000 compartments created.
+After over 15 years of existence, the Securitisation Law still provides one of the most favourable and stable environments in Europe in which to structure and run securitisation transactions.
+It is estimated that since 2004, more than 1,500 securitisation vehicles have been incorporated in Luxembourg and over 5,000 compartments created.

-On 21 May 2021, the Luxembourg government has presented draft bill No. 7825 to the Luxembourg Parliament containing amendments to the Securitisation Law.
-The proposed changes to the Securitisation Law will provide greater flexibility and increase the attractiveness of Luxembourg as a jurisdiction for securitisation transactions, and include, among other the long-awaited permission for Luxembourg special purpose vehicles (SPVs) to raise finance in loan format.
+On 9 February 2022, the Luxembourg Parliament adopted the draft bill No. 7825 which was proposed by the government on 21 May 2021 (the "2022 Amendment Law"), in order to amend the Securitisation Law.
+The 2022 Amendment Law provides even greater flexibility and further increases the attractiveness of Luxembourg as a jurisdiction for securitisation transactions.

-The Securitisation Law allows securitisation vehicles to be set up either as

-- i. a securitisation company; or - ii. a securitisation fund managed by a management company.
+The Securitisation Law allows securitisation vehicles to be set up either as a (i) securitisation company, or (ii) a securitisation fund managed by a management company.
 In practice, however, securitisation funds are rarely used.

 The main difference between securitisation companies and securitisation funds is that companies are opaque while securitisation funds are transparent entities.
+This being said, the 2022 Amendment Law broadened the scope of corporate forms available for SPV as it expanded from public limited liability companies (société anonyme) and the private limited liability companies (société à responsabilité limitée), to general corporate partnerships (société en nom collectif), simple limited partnerships (société en commandite simple), special limited partnerships (société en commandite spéciale) and simplified joint stock companies (société par actions simplifiée).

-In practice, and depending on the transaction's characteristics, the favoured corporate forms for securitisation vehicles in Luxembourg are:

-- i. public limited liability company (société anonyme); followed by - ii. private limited liability company (société à responsabilité limitée).
+In practice, and depending on the transaction's characteristics, the favoured corporate forms for securitisation vehicles in Luxembourg are: (i) public limited liability company (société anonyme); followed by (ii) private limited liability company (société à responsabilité limitée).
 Furthermore, the securitisation company is usually set up as a so-called "orphan structure" by having its shareholder(s) legally separated from the Originator of the transaction.
 This legal separation ensures the "bankruptcy remoteness" of the structure and allows a cheaper source of financing for the assets securitised.